 Allergies are a common annoyance for many people and can be seasonal or constant.
 Allergies can trigger immune responses and potentially cause airway irritation and wheezing.
 A portable nebulizer machine provides immediate relief for your indoor, outdoor, allergic rhinitis, or seasonal allergies.

-Asthma: Asthma is a condition where specific triggers cause the airways to constrict and produce extra mucus, causing wheezing and difficulty breathing.
-Our small portable nebulizer is just slightly larger than the average inhaler, making it just as convenient to take on the go.
+Asthma is a condition where specific triggers cause the airways to constrict and produce extra mucus, causing wheezing and difficulty breathing.
+Our small portable nebulizer machine is just slightly larger than the average inhaler, making it just as convenient to take on the go.

-Bronchitis: Bronchitis is typically caused by a virus and causes inflammation of the bronchial tubes, resulting in symptoms like cough, chest tightness, difficulty breathing, and excess mucus.
+Bronchitis is typically caused by a virus and causes inflammation of the bronchial tubes, resulting in symptoms like cough, chest tightness, difficulty breathing, and excess mucus.
 With a portable nebulizer machine and a prescription for a liquid corticosteroid for your bronchitis, you can quickly and effectively get rid of the inflammation that is causing your breathing to be labored and shallow.

 Chest congestion occurs when the mucus membranes in the airways go into overdrive and produce excess secretions; it is generally caused by a virus and can be a side effect of other illnesses.
 A portable nebulizer is one of the best treatment methods for chest congestion, head congestion, and nasal congestion.

 Chronic obstructive pulmonary disease, or COPD, is a common condition seen in people who have smoked for many years.
 This chronic respiratory disease is characterized by damaged lung tissues and exacerbations that can cause distress and constricted airways.
 Using nebulized therapy allows you to get an accurate dose of your COPD meds each time you use the nebulizer.

-COVID-19: While symptoms of COVID-19 can range from mild to severe, sometimes breathing difficulties and pneumonia can manifest.
+While symptoms of COVID-19 can range from mild to severe, sometimes breathing difficulties and pneumonia can manifest.
 Your doctor may recommend nebulized medications to help relieve symptoms.
 Portable nebulizers provide immediate relief from your COVID-19 and associated respiratory symptoms.

-Croup: Croup is a common viral upper respiratory infection in younger children, causing swelling around the voicebox.
+Croup is a common viral upper respiratory infection in younger children, causing swelling around the voicebox.
 The famous “barking” cough is characteristic of croup.
 If your child or infant has croup, our small portable nebulizer can help with their worst respiratory symptoms.

-Pneumonia: Pneumonia is an illness in which the small air sacs called alveoli in the lungs to get infected and filled with fluid or pus.
+Pneumonia is an illness in which the small air sacs called alveoli in the lungs get infected and filled with fluid or pus.
 The airways also produce extra mucus, and it is often dark in color.

-RSV: Respiratory Syncytial Virus (RSV) is a very contagious and common respiratory virus that hits young children the hardest.
+Respiratory Syncytial Virus (RSV) is a very contagious and common respiratory virus that hits young children the hardest.
 While mild cases manifest as cold symptoms, more serious cases cause significant inflammation in the small airways of the lungs.

 If you’re thinking you need a portable nebulizer, try the TruNeb™!
-Our nebulizer is truly the best portable nebulizer on the market, giving you an accurate and quick dose of your medications each time you need them.
+Our nebulizer is truly the best portable mesh nebulizer on the market, giving you an accurate and quick dose of your medications each time you need them.

 The TruNeb™ turns your liquid medication into a mist that you breathe in, helping the meds to reach your lungs quicker, and giving you immediate relief when you need it most.
 Our portable mesh nebulizer machine works for both kids and adults, making it easy for anyone who needs nebulized therapy.